Introduction

 Application Settings

-You can define basic formatting at the application level.
-It sets the defaults in all Forms.
-In the example below, all zeros are displayed as '-' instead of '0', and negative numbers are displayed with parentheses.
+In the Settings node under Application, you can define basic formatting for the Application as a whole.
+All zeros are displayed as '-' instead of '0', and negative numbers are displayed with parentheses, in the example below.

-Please note, when you update the application settings, new formats will not apply to the existing Forms automatically.
+Note: When you update the Application settings, new formats will not automatically apply to your existing Forms.
 You need to go to the individual Forms and re-apply the styles (e.g., Comma Style or Currency Style).

 Form General Formats